skclifton/cs4414-project/README.md

 ### Shared Memory
 Since threads share address space it is relatively easy for programmers to have them communicate.
 Processes are more difficult, and either require the use of special interfaces like pipes and message passing or very careful manual memory management.

-## Tasks are a special form of thread
+##Tasks in Rust

-Rust tasks are a special form of thread.
+Rust tasks are a special type of thread.
 While tasks share memory space, only immutable memory can be shared.
 When spawning a task you provide a closure to pass to the function.
 By only accepting owned closures, Rust can limit data shared between tasks to immutable data, since the parent task owns the data and allows child tasks to reference it.
 As soon as a child task tries to modify that owned box, that child task would have to take ownership of the box, violating the closure.
 Beyond closures, any type that is of the ```Send``` kind can be passed between tasks. ```Send``` types can only contain owned types, and thus do not violate ownership rules, but do not need to be explicitly stated as closures.